haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-KNOXSS-entension-using-Selenium-and-Python.md

 ## TODO:

-1. There is a problem with synchronization visited pages and extension status because of the nature of the Internet but I will solve it in the next releases of my tool.
+1. There is a problem with synchronizing visited pages and extension status because of the nature of the Internet but I will solve it in the next releases of my tool.
 I hope :)
 2. Resume functionality - saving the state of a scan to the file and loading it on request.
 3. Summary of scanning results.
 For now, I recommend to use tool with `script` command to save the results or watch the browser from time to time :)
 4. Threading for navigating simultaneously in several browsers